-3.12 Thames Valley Berkshire Local Enterprise Partnership (TVBLEP) is a business-led partnership that contributes to the sustainable economic growth of Thames Valley Berkshire.
-The TVBLEP has four aims: grow enterprise and innovation, improve the employability and skills of our workforce, encourage international businesses to invest in Thames Valley Berkshire and help to deliver the strategic infrastructure need to support growth.
-TVBLEP plays an important role in coordinating stakeholders to secure high-level infrastructure funding, often for cross-boundary projects.
+3.12 The Berkshire Skills and Business Hub (formerly Thames Valley Berkshire Local Enterprise Partnership is a business-led partnership that contributes to the sustainable economic growth of Thames Valley Berkshire.
+The Skills and Business Hub has four aims: grow enterprise and innovation, improve the employability and skills of our workforce, encourage international businesses to invest in Thames Valley Berkshire and help to deliver the strategic infrastructure need to support growth.
+The Skills and Business Hub plays an important role in coordinating stakeholders to secure high-level infrastructure funding, often for cross-boundary projects.